johncoleman83/domain_scraper/README.md

 $ ./scrape_url_and_check_broken_links.py [URL_TO_CHECK]
 ```

-* Check URL's for broken links from text file (a file with 2258 links took about 1 hour to
+* Check URL's for broken links from text file
-  complete on MacBook Pro 2017)

 ```
 $ ./check_file_for_broken_links.py [FILE_WITH_URLS]